-Moreover, the culture of fare compliance extends to public transport staff each understanding the important role they play in supporting revenue protection.
-This includes frontline transport staff such as V/Line Conductors and railway station staff, tram Customer Service Employees and bus drivers.
+The culture of fare compliance extends to public transport staff understanding the important role they can play in supporting revenue protection, not just AOs.
+This includes frontline transport staff such as V/Line conductors, railway station staff, tram customer service employees and bus drivers.